It's been a brutal year for homebuyers. Here's what experts predict for 2024, from mortgage rates to prices.

 Will home prices keep rising in 2024?

-There's some good news on this front, with experts predicting that home prices will be flat or even dip slightly in 2024.

-Prices could fall about 1% or be little changed next year, Daryl Fairweather, chief economist at Redfin, told CBS MoneyWatch.
-Meanwhile, Realtor.com is predicting that home prices could slip about 1.7% in 2024.
+There's some good news on this front.
+Home prices are likely to be flat or even dip around 1% in 2024, Daryl Fairweather, chief economist at Redfin, told CBS MoneyWatch.
+Realtor.com expects a slightly larger decrease in home prices, predicting a 1.7% decline next year.

-That would come after the national median home price reached a high of $410,200 in June, a 14.2% surge since year-start, according to the National Association of Realtors.

-To be sure, home prices have eased somewhat since then, with the median price dipping to $379,100 in October — yet that's still higher than at year start and a 40% jump from October 2019, prior to the pandemic.
+Around the U.S., the price of a typical home in June reached an all-time high of $410,200, up more than 14%, according to the National Association of Realtors.
+Prices have eased somewhat since then, with the median price dipping to $379,100 in October.
+But that still represents a 40% jump from October of 2019, shortly before the pandemic.

 Real estate prices surged during the pandemic partly due to higher demand from millennials starting their own families as well as baby boomers creating more households after a death or divorce.
 Low mortgage rates during the first two years of the crisis also spurred buying.